 No matter what spiffy logo we use or how we talk about ourselves, if this is what people say when we're not in the room, well then THAT is our brand.
 So the very first change I implemented to achieve this goal was to lead a re-brand.

-When I joined, Global Fire were positioning themselves as a production company.
+When I joined, Global Fire was positioning itself as a production company.
 But I saw the potential to be trusted to conceive the ideas, not just produce the assets.
 I called on a brand design (who eventually became my husband!) and within 6 months, we rolled out the new brand and a new website.
-I then introduced branded uniform for all customer-facing crew members.
+I then introduced branded uniforms for all customer-facing crew members.

-When we were on site at Vodafone (or any company), we were now branded and thousands of people began recognizing us as "the video guys", approaching us with new projects.
-This bolstered our brand recognition and lead generation.
+When we were on-site with clients, we were now branded and thousands of people began recognizing us as "the video guys", approaching us with new projects.
+This bolstered our brand recognition, lead generation, and sales.

-Although we were getting recognized, getting larger budget projects meant getting real with the team and identifying reasons why they we achieving such uninspiring results.
+Getting larger budget projects meant getting real with the team and identifying reasons why we had been achieving such uninspiring results.

 I uncovered that most of this had to do with poor planning and low budgets which meant we had limited resources to dream bigger and produce better quality creative work.
 But how do you get bigger budgets when you haven't proven yourself?
 It was a chicken-and-egg situation, so I strategically managed specific jobs to leverage the best relationships we had in the company.
 Winning trust and bigger budgets, we pushed the team to dream bigger and work harder to produce more creative and outside-the-box results.